ahamez/protox/README.md

 Generally speaking, a lot of efforts have been put into making sure that the library is reliable (for instance using [property based testing](https://github.com/alfert/propcheck) and by having a [100% code coverage](https://coveralls.io/github/ahamez/protox?branch=master)).
 Therefore, this library passes all the tests of the conformance checker provided by Google.
 See [Conformance](#conformance) section for more information.

 This library is easy to use: you just point to the `*.proto` files or give the schema to the `Protox` macro, no need to generate any file!
+However, should you need to generate files, a mix task is available (see [Files generation](#files-generation)).

-Furthermore, it provides a full-blown Elixir experience with protobuf messages.
+This library also provides a full-blown Elixir experience with protobuf messages.
 For instance, given the following protobuf `msg.proto` file:
 ```proto
 syntax = "proto3";